Are HIV/AIDS deaths falling?

 Why it changed

-Both are true at once here: antiretroviral therapy scaled across low- and middle-income countries, generic competition that cut treatment costs, and wider testing reduced the age-standardized death rate by about two-thirds from its early-2000s peak near 27 per 100,000 to about 10.
-And also, HIV/AIDS still kills around 600,000 people a year, most in sub-Saharan Africa, and millions living with HIV are still not on treatment.
+Two things are true at once: antiretroviral therapy scaled across low- and middle-income countries, generic competition that cut treatment costs, and wider testing reduced the age-standardized death rate by about two-thirds from its early-2000s peak near 27 per 100,000 to about 10.
+And HIV/AIDS still kills around 600,000 people a year, most in sub-Saharan Africa, and millions living with HIV are still not on treatment.

 Source · Our World in Data (IHME, GBD 2023) CC-BY 4.0 (Our World in Data) Last reviewed 2026-06-30